-Dear Members of the Class of 2026.5,
+Dear Members of the Class of 2027.5,

 Welcome to Middlebury!
-The information in this booklet will assist you in signing up for a First-Year Seminar in January (Section I) and in preparing to register for the rest of your first-semester courses during Orientation in early February (Section II).
+The information in this booklet will assist you in signing up for a First-Year Seminar in December (Section I) and in preparing to register for the rest of your first-semester courses in early January (Section II).

 The First-Year Seminar (FYS), a mandatory, writing-intensive course limited to sixteen students per section, is the first course for which you will register at Middlebury.
 Your seminar instructor will serve as your academic advisor at the beginning of your undergraduate career and will stay with you as a guide well beyond your first semester, until you select an advisor within your academic major during your sophomore year.
 Each faculty member teaching an FYS this semester has envisioned a seminar that reflects their own expertise and interests, and they have designed their course to empower you to take an active role in your intellectual development.
 Beginning with a special class meeting during Orientation Week, you will work closely with your FYS instructor and peers, gaining through this unique course a sense of the expectations and opportunities involved in college-level work in the liberal arts.
-All of the seminars described here in Section I are terrific.
+All of the seminars are terrific.
 All of them target the same goals: to help you develop your skills in thinking, writing, and speaking and your confidence in working with information and with other people.
+None of them are a first step towards a particular major; they provide, instead, a grounding in the foundational competencies you will need to succeed across the curriculum.
+With that in mind, you should explore the list of available seminars with an open mind and with the understanding that they are your gateway to broad learning in the liberal arts.

-Though it is likely that you would enjoy enrolling in any of these excellent seminars, you will have a chance early next month to indicate which seminars you find most intellectually intriguing.
-That opportunity requires that you look carefully through the whole list of "Spring 2023 Seminar Descriptions," reading the full introductory summary provided for each seminar.
+Though it is likely that you would enjoy enrolling in any of these excellent seminars, you will have a chance in early December to indicate which seminars you find most intellectually intriguing.
+That opportunity requires that you look carefully through the whole list of "Spring 2024 Seminar Descriptions," reading the full introductory summary provided for each seminar.
 Through that process, you should identify the four seminars that you find most appealing.
-Between Thursday, January 5 and Wednesday, January 11, you will express your preferences for those four seminars in a simple online survey administered by the Registrar's Office.
+Between December 7th and December 13th, you will express your preferences for those four seminars in a simple online survey administered by the Registrar's Office.
 Instructions for completing that survey can be found on page 7.
 [If you know you will not have access to the web during the survey window, please follow the alternate instructions on page 7 for communicating your seminar preferences.]
 It is not possible to switch seminars after they have been assigned by the College, so taking care in the selection and survey completion process is key.
-We will do the best we can to place you into one of those seminars in the weeks following the January 11 deadline.
-It is best not to get your heart set on any one seminar in particular; instead, I encourage you to keep an open mind and be ready to embrace whichever one you have the good fortune to be assigned.
-You will learn of your seminar placement by early February, through a welcome email sent by your new academic advisor, the instructor teaching the seminar into which you have been placed.
+Your four preferences on the survey will indicate to the College which seminars you are most happy to take, and so we will work to place you into one of them in the weeks following the December 13th deadline.
+It is best not to get your heart set on any one seminar in particular; instead, I encourage you to be ready to embrace whichever one you have the good fortune to be assigned.
+You will learn of your seminar assignment in mid-late December, through a welcome email sent by the seminar instructor.